Seals need rest not rescuing

-DOC has a hands-off policy with seals and only intervenes if the seal is severely injured, entangled in marine debris, being harassed by people or dogs or in a dangerous place such as on or near a road.
-In these cases call the 24-hour 0800 DOCHOTline (0800 362 468).
+Across the country, DOC has a hands-off policy with seals and will only intervene if a seal is obviously severely injured, is entangled in marine debris or is in a dangerous place such as on a public road.
+In that case, people can call the 24-hour hotline 0800 DOC HOT (0800 362 468).

 While seals may look harmless and helpless they are wild animals and will defend themselves if they feel threatened.
 If you encounter a seal on or near a beach please leave it to rest:

 - always keep dogs on a leash, under control and away from seals

 - ensure you keep small children at a safe distance and under your control when watching seals